 The Ape is directed by William Nigh with little in the way of style.
 Boris Karloff gives a customarily good performance, balanced between kindly absent-mindedness and cold ruthless dedication to science.
 Interestingly, he is a much more ambiguous scientist than most of his compatriots from the era someone who is both killer and benefactor.

 William Nigh was a B-movie director from the era, perhaps best known for the Mr Wong series of films.
-He made sporadic other ventures into genre material with other mad scientist films such as Black Dragons (1942) and The Strange Case of Doctor Rx (1942), as well as the Old Dark House comedy The Ghost and the Guest (1943) and the non-genre spy film Black Dragons (1942) with Bela Lugosi as a revenge-seeking Nazi plastic surgeon.
+He made sporadic other ventures into genre material with other mad scientist films such as The Strange Case of Doctor Rx (1942), as well as the Old Dark House comedy The Ghost and the Guest (1943) and the non-genre spy film Black Dragons (1942) with Bela Lugosi as a revenge-seeking Nazi plastic surgeon.

 Full film available online here:-